p-society/docs/content/Projects/GC/Modules/Profile.md

 Learn more about Profiles [[Profiles|here]].
 ### Journey

 Upon registering in the application, a user creates a profile that contains specific details related to the sport they play.
 A user can have multiple profiles if they participate in more than one sport.
-When requesting to join a team, the user selects one of their profiles, which can then be reviewed by the team Captain before approval.
+When requesting to join a team, the user selects one of their profiles, which can then be reviewed by the team [[Captains|Captain]] before approval.
 This ensures that the player’s qualifications and experience are properly considered.
 ### Access Control

 - **User Players**: Can create, edit, and delete their own profiles.